 In this Agreement, a reference to:

-the Customer, you or your means the entity or person indicated in the relevant section of the Service Terms;
+- the Customer, you or your means the entity or person indicated in the relevant section of the Service Order;

-Users means any person or entity to whom you provide access to our Services, including any administrators of your account or survey respondents; and
+Users means any person or entity to whom you provide access to our Services, including any administrators or managers of your account or survey respondents.

-During the Term, we will provide you with access to, and use of, the Services ordered by you as described in the Service Terms.
-You may order Additional Services at any time during the Term by contacting our Customer Success team.
-We will invoice you for any Additional Services you order after the start of the Term at the time those Services are ordered.
+During the Term, we will provide you with the worldwide (subject to applicable export and import laws and regulations), non-exclusive, limited, non-transferable (except pursuant to a permitted assignee under these General Terms), royalty-free right for its Users to access and use the Services as described in your Service Order(s).
+You may order additional services at any time by contacting our Customer Success team.
+We will invoice you for any additional services you order after the start of the Term at the time those additional Services are ordered.

 We continually change and improve our Services.
 Culture Amp may alter the Services at any time without prior notice.
-We will endeavor to provide you with prior notice if we make a change to the Services resulting in an overall material decrease in functionality of the Services.
-In such cases, you may terminate your Subscription under clause 8.4.
+We will provide you with reasonable prior notice if we make a change to the Services resulting in an overall material decrease in functionality of the Services.
+If we do make a change that results in a material decrease in functionality, you may terminate your Subscription under clause 8.3.

-We may limit or suspend the Services from time to time at our discretion (for example, to perform scheduled maintenance).
-If Culture Amp limits or suspends the Services, we will endeavor to give you reasonable advance notice so that you can plan around it.
+We may limit or suspend the Services from time to time at our discretion (for example, to perform scheduled maintenance or in the event of a security emergency).
+If Culture Amp limits or suspends the Services, we will give you reasonable advance notice so that you can plan around it.
 However, there may be some situations, such as security emergencies, where it may not be practicable for us to give you advance notice.
 We will use commercially reasonable efforts to narrow the scope and duration of the suspension or limitation as is needed to resolve the issue that prompted such action.

-If you use any third party service with the Services (for example, a BambooHR integration or a web browser), you acknowledge that the service may access or use the Customer Data.
-Culture Amp will not be responsible for any act or omission of the third party, including such third party’s use of the Customer Data.
+If you use any third party service with the Services (for example, BambooHR, Namely, Slack or Workday integrations or a web browser), you acknowledge that third party service may access or use the Customer Data.
+Culture Amp will not be responsible for any act or omission of the third party, including such third party’s use of Customer Data.
 Culture Amp does not warrant or support any such third party service, and you should contact that third party for any issues arising from your use of the third party service.

 2 Fees and Payments

-Overdue payments may incur interest at the rate of 1.5% per month (or the highest rate permitted by law, if less) on the amount overdue.
+Overdue payments may incur interest at the rate of 1.5% per month (or the highest rate permitted by law, if less) on the amount overdue, from the date that the relevant payment was due until that payment has been received.
 You will be responsible for all reasonable expenses (including lawyers’ fees) incurred by Culture Amp in collecting such overdue amounts, except where:

 (a) the overdue amounts are due to Culture Amp’s billing inaccuracies; or